tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 1. Measure eCommerce behaviors in Google Analytics (**GA4 and legacy UA properties are supported**)
 2. Track conversions from Facebook and/or Instagram campaigns
-3. Track conversions from Google Ads campaigns (coming soon)
+3. Track conversions from Google Ads campaigns (requires PRO version)

 ## Supported events